forrestjgq/lsp/thread/pwpt/pthread7.md

 }
 ```

-Part 4 shows rwl\_readlock, which locks a read/write lock for read access.
-If a writer is currently active (w\_active is nonzero), we wait for it to broadcast the read condition variable.
-The r\_wait member counts the number of threads waiting to read.
+Part 4 shows **rwl\_readlock**, which locks a read/write lock for read access.
+If a writer is currently active (**w\_active** is nonzero), we wait for it to broadcast the read condition variable.
+The **r\_wait** member counts the number of threads waiting to read.
 This could be a simple boolean variable, except for one problem-when a waiter is canceled, we need to know whether there are any remaining waiters.
 Maintaining a count makes this easy, since the cleanup handler only needs to decrease the count.

 This is one of the places where the code must be changed to convert our read/ write lock from "reader preference" to "writer preference," should you choose to do that.
-To implement writer preference, a reader must block while there are waiting writers (w\_wait \> 0), not merely while there are active writers, as we do here.
+To implement writer preference, a reader must block while there are waiting writers (**w\_wait** \> 0), not merely while there are active writers, as we do here.

 Notice the use of the cleanup handler around the condition wait.
-Also, notice that we pass the argument 0 to pthread\_cleanup\_pop so that the cleanup code is called only if the wait is canceled.
+Also, notice that we pass the argument 0 to **pthread\_cleanup\_pop** so that the cleanup code is called only if the wait is canceled.
 We need to perform slightly different actions when the wait is not canceled.
 If the wait is not canceled, we need to increase the count of active readers before unlocking the mutex.

 ```c
 /*  rwlock.c part 4 rwl_readlock  */